 Residents and family should try to resolve problems and differences with the facility staff whenever possible.

-A certified ombudsman will assess the concerns and recommend possible courses of action.
+A Certified Ombudsman will assess the concerns and recommend possible courses of action.
 Often, the ombudsman can resolve the problem without involving other groups or agencies.
 Sometimes, the resident council or family support group is involved in the resolution.

-When the ombudsman cannot resolve the problem, or when it involves abuse or neglect the complaint is referred to the Texas Health and Human Services Commission or other appropriate agency.
+When the Ombudsman cannot resolve the problem, or when it involves abuse or neglect the complaint is referred to the Texas Health and Human Services Commission or other appropriate agency.
 In all situations, the complaint is handled confidentially and information is not released without approval of the resident or legal guardian.

 Volunteer to Advocate for Residents in Long Term Care Facilities!

-Call the Area Agency on Aging of the Permian Basin
+The Area Agency on Aging of the Permian Basin